aposin/openinsuranceplatform/CONTRIBUTING.md

 Your code needs to run on all supported Java versions and operating systems.

 * Normalise file paths in tests.
 The `org.projectname.util.TextUtil` class has some useful functions for this purpose.

-#### Quality Standards
-The contributed code, task, concept or design needs to fit into the general system architecture and must provide the following key principles found in this [quality quide][quality-manifest]

 ## General GitHub resources on how to start with contributions